Responses to the COVID-19 pandemic in February 2020: 15 February

 The WHO Director-General cautioned against panic over COVID-19 but also urged governments to improve their preparedness, stating, “it's impossible to predict which direction this epidemic will take.”

 The United States announced it would evacuate Americans currently aboard the cruise ship Diamond Princess.

 16 February

-The Portuguese Directorate General for Health announced it was compiling a list of hospitals in Portugal that might reinforce, if needed, the three hospitals already prepared to received patients.
+The Portuguese Directorate General for Health announced it was compiling a list of hospitals in Portugal that might reinforce, if needed, the three hospitals already prepared to receive patients.
 The list should have been ready by 17 February.

 According to the responsible of Portugal's medical emergency services (INEM), Portugal currently had four ambulances prepared to transport patients with the novel coronavirus to the referenced hospitals.
 All INEM personnel, around 700 medical professionals, would also have refresh courses and new training about the virus.

 In Singapore, a new campaign to improve hygiene standards called "SG Clean" is launched with a certificate to progressively roll out across all sectors.
 In addition, checklists, as well as audits by third-party assessors and agencies shall be used to ensure continued cleanliness of the facilities.